 - SNOMED CT codes: 295174006, 295175007, 295176008

-Conditional Inclusion Criteria (Chief Complaint or Discharge Diagnosis).
-Must have one overdose term and one drug-related term or code and no exclusion terms or codes.
+Conditional Inclusion Criteria: Must have an overdose term and a heroin term but no exclusion terms or codes.

-- At least one overdose related term: Narcan, naloxone, overdose, poison, ingest, intoxication, unresponsive, loss of consciousness, syncope, altered mental status
+- Overdose terms: Narcan, naloxone, overdose, poison, ingest, intoxication, unresponsive, loss of consciousness, syncope, altered mental status, unconscious

 VDH Stimulant Overdose v1